Blood Death Knight Talents Guide

 Coagulopathy

 Coagulopathy is a flat 5% damage increase to targets affected by your Blood Plague.
 This means you always want to have Blood Plague up on every target you are attacking.
 Additionally, your rune weapons also benefit from this, so make sure to apply their Blood Plagues as soon as they are summoned.
-The second part of Coagulopathy is a damage increase to Blood Plague itself by 30% stacking up to 5 times for a total of 150%.
-This makes Blood Plague hit VERY hard, especially in AoE and is the second buff you gain that requires you to Death Strike often to keep it up.
+The second part of Coagulopathy is a damage increase to Blood Plague itself by 30%, stacking up to 5 times for a total of 150%.
+This makes Blood Plague hit VERY hard, especially in AoE, and is the second buff you gain that requires you to Death Strike often to keep it up.

 Sanguine Ground